yyxx1997/gitest/README.md

 # gitest
-just for git learning and test
+just for git learning and test. we are going to add some git knowledge here.